-- the victim, especially their protection and support; - the alleged perpetrator; and

-• all the other children (and, if appropriate, adult students and staff) at the school or college, especially any actions that are appropriate to protect them;
+- the victim, especially their protection and support; - the alleged perpetrator; and - all the other children (and, if appropriate, adult students and staff) at the school or college, especially any actions that are appropriate to protect them;

 Where there has been a report of sexual violence, it is likely that professional risk assessments by social workers and or sexual violence specialists will be required.
-The school/college risk assessment is not intended to replace the detailed assessments of expert professionals.
+The school risk assessment is not intended to replace the detailed assessments of expert professionals.
 Any such professional assessments will be used to inform the schools approach to supporting and protecting their pupils and students and updating our own risk assessment.

-23. Looked after children
+23 Looked after children

 The most common reason for children becoming looked after is as a result of abuse and/or neglect.
 Our (Governing board) (proprietor) will ensure that staff have the skills, knowledge and understanding necessary to keep looked after children safe.
+Previously looked after children remain vulnerable, therefore the school will ensure that it works together with other agencies to keep them safe.

-Our designated teacher for looked after children is: Neil Atherton
+Our designated teacher for looked after children is: Mike Knight